virendrabisht2006/Stocks/README.md

 Method= POST, URL: /v1/stocks/trade
 Description: This API will execute the trade.It assume that stock already present in system.
 If given stock not available
-              It will through a StockException.
+              It will throw a StockException.
 This POST request one can execute Trade by call this API through POSTMAN or REST template by passing below json in body of request.

 NOTE- stockSymbol and type is mandatory and composite unique constraint, other parameter of stock object could be null.